 This is really a rhetorical question.
 Gyms are a great place to workout, socialize, get motivated, increase physical fitness and, if you’re not careful waste a ton of money.

 I’ve probably done all of the above when it comes to joining a gym.
 I get suckered in by all of the great equipment, the fun aerobic classes, the Olympic sized swimming pool and the loud pulsating music of the spinning classes.
-I’m all gung ho for a few weeks, even a month and a half and then something happens.
-Whether it’s a cold/flue, an injury, an out of state wedding, vacation or a child’s stubbed toe, something always happens and I stop going.
+I’m all gung-ho for a few weeks, even a month and a half and then something happens.
+Whether it’s a cold/flu, an injury, an out of state wedding, vacation or a child’s stubbed toe, something always happens and I stop going.
 Once I stop, it’s hard to get back into the rhythm again.

 Unfortunately, the monthly membership fee doesn’t stop when I do.
 Each month I look at the monthly fee vowing to return to the gym and I never do.

 I think I’ve finally found the solution to the wasted gym membership.
 The answer is a gym precursor.
 A gym precursor is all about engaging in a fun activity that requires some sort of physical movement.
 For example, join a learn to rollerblade class or take a belly dancing class.
 In my case, it’s a learn to row class.

 By doing something you truly love to do, you’ll take the time to develop the muscles and gain the flexibility necessary to become proficient at the activity.
 Personally, I find that rowing requires endurance, so as a result of rowing, I started running again on my non-rowing days.
 I don’t like running, but if it makes me a better rower, so be it.